a1826216/SecureProgramming/README.md

 Not implemented yet!
 ```

-Close connection to the server (this will exit the client):
+Close connection to the server:
 ```
 > close
 Closing connection to server...